code-423n4/2024-05-arbitrum-foundation/README.md

 - Starts May 10, 2024 20:00 UTC
 - Ends May 27, 2024 20:00 UTC

+**IMPORTANT NOTE:** Prior to receiving payment from this audit you MUST:
+1. Become a [Certified Contributor](https://docs.code4rena.com/roles/certified-contributors) (successfully complete KYC)
+2. Have a wallet that supports payout via Arbitrum.

+You do not have to become certified before submitting bugs.
+But you must successfully complete the certification process within 30 days of the audit end date in order to receive awards.
+This applies to all audit participants, including wardens, teams, judges, validators, and scouts.

 ## Automated Findings / Publicly Known Issues

 The 4naly3er report can be found [here](https://github.com/code-423n4/2024-05-arbitrum-foundation/blob/main/4naly3er-report.md).